SumoLogic/sumologic-documentation/docs/integrations/databases/mongodb-atlas.md

 	     ```bash
 	     pip3 install sumologic-mongodb-atlas
 	     ```
-3. Create a `mongodbatlas.yaml` configuration file in the home directory and fill in the parameters as shown in the following example.
+3. Create a `mongodbatlas.yaml` configuration file in the home directory by downloading the [sample file](https://github.com/SumoLogic/sumologic-mongodb-atlas/blob/master/mongodbatlas_sample.yaml) and fill in the following mandatory parameters as shown in the following example.
    ```bash title="mongodbatlas.yaml"
    SumoLogic:
      HTTP_LOGS_ENDPOINT: <Paste the HTTP Logs source URL from step 2.>